hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-- `array/count`: Number of elements in the array
+- `array/count`: Number of elements in the array.
+It does neither tell about the size of data nor the number of values within each element.

 ### Struct